 Janine is a social scientist with a special interest in children’s health care.
 Her particular areas of interest are optimising children’s medicines and the delivery of children’s healthcare, especially for children with Neurodevelopment disorders such as Autistic Spectrum Disorders (ASD).
 Janine is especially interested in informing children’s health policy at a local and national level and this drives her research.
 Janine uses mainly qualitative research methods and has substantial experience interviewing children and young people.

 Janine spent 10 years in the voluntary sector working with families of children with ASD before entering academia.
 Her academic background is in the social sciences and her undergraduate degree in social policy reflects her interest in making, implementing and evaluating health and welfare policy.
 During her postgraduate studies Janine developed a special interest in children’s health policy.
 Her PhD explored the social construction of vaccines health scares and Janine’s interest in perceptions of medicines has continued to shape her research and teaching.

-Janine joined UCLan in 2013 as non-clinical research fellow in College of Health and Wellbeing where she is a member of the School of Nursing.
+Janine joined UCLan in 2013 as non-clinical research fellow in Faulty of Health and Wellbeing where she is a member of the School of Nursing.
 Within the school, Janine is a member of the newly formed Supporting Evaluation and Research in Child and Community Health (SEaRCCH) study team headed by Karen Whittaker.